Bridging the Gap between Koopmanism and Response Theory: Using Natural Variability to Predict Forced Response

 where $\Theta(t)$ represents the Heaviside function. $G_f(t)$ is the Green's function of the system and determines the causal response of the system for any forcing $T(t)$.
 It depends both on the observable $f$ under consideration and the phase space dependent forcing $\mathbf{X}(\mathbf{x})$ through the perturbation operator $\mathcal{L}_p$.
 Equation \eqref{eq: Def Green Function} represents a quite general form of the FDT establishing a relation between the forced variability of the system prescribed by the Green's function and the statistical properties of the unperturbed system.
 More specifically the Green's function can be written as a suitable unperturbed correlation function

-Contrary to equilibrium statistical mechanics, there are no first principles determining the functional form of the invariant distribution $\rho_0(\mathbf{x})$ of nonequilibrium systems, which generally heavily depends on the detailed dynamical properties of the system.
+Contrary to equilibrium statistical mechanics, there are no first principles determining the functional form of the invariant distribution $\rho_0(\mathbf{x})$ of nonequilibrium systems, which generally depends heavily on the detailed dynamical properties of the system.
 As such, the observable $\Gamma$ is not known a priori for systems far from equilibrium and its physical interpretation is not generally clear.
-Nevertheless, equations \eqref{eq: linear correction} and \eqref{eq: Green Function as correlation} provide a solid theoretical framework to estimate response properties from the observation of the statistical dynamical behaviour of the unperturbed system. \\\\ It is possible to obtain a decomposition of both correlation and Green's functions in terms of the spectral properties of $\mathcal{K}_0$ in $L^2_{\mu_0}$ ~\cite{ChekrounJSPI,GutierrezLucarini2022}.
+Nevertheless, equations \eqref{eq: linear correction} and \eqref{eq: Green Function as correlation} provide a solid theoretical framework to estimate response properties from the observation of the statistical dynamical behaviour of the unperturbed system.
+We observe that, in order for $C_{f,\Gamma}$ to be well-defined, the response observable $\Gamma$ should be in $L^2_{\mu_0}$ which requires regularity and growth conditions on both the Markov semigroup and the perturbation field.
+In this paper, as is typically done, we assume that the FDT \eqref{eq: Green Function as correlation} is well defined. \\\\ It is possible to obtain a decomposition of both correlation and Green's functions in terms of the spectral properties of $\mathcal{K}_0$ in $L^2_{\mu_0}$ ~\cite{ChekrounJSPI,GutierrezLucarini2022}.